 Well, this is surely a handy way to add Google Calendar events from Chrome.

-The autofill feature in Chrome is pretty great, as it saves you from the hassle of entering your addresses and card details again and again.
+Here’s a cool Chrome trick that not may people know and it has to do with Chrome autofill.
+The autofill feature in Chrome is pretty great.
+It saves you from the hassle of entering your addresses and card details again and again.
 However, what if you have started using a different card or moved to a new place?
 Don’t worry, Chrome lets you manually update the Autofill data.

-Chrome’s notifications feature is pretty great, however, it can get annoying too, especially if you allow many websites (the ones that spam) to send you notifications.
+Chrome’s notifications feature is great.
+However, it can get annoying too, especially if you allow many websites to send you notifications.
 Also, it’s important to note that these notifications arrive even when you’ve closed Chrome.
 Thankfully, you can block Chrome notifications.

-On a PC or Mac, go to Chrome Settings and click on “Show advanced settings“.
-Then, go to “Content Settings” in the Privacy section.
+On a PC or Mac, go to Chrome Settings -> Privacy and Security -> Site Settings.

-Here, you will find a “Notifications” section, where you can just choose to “not allow any site to show notifications“.
-If you want to block notifications from a particular website, you can click on “Manage exceptions” and do the same.
+Now, you can either choose to “not allow any site to show notifications“.
+To do that, just turn off the toggle marked in the picture below.
+If you want to block notifications from a particular website, you can click on “the three-dot menu” next to the website link and and do the same.

 Chrome features a number of great keyboard shortcuts that can surely make things faster for you.
 Here are the most useful ones: